NuGet/Home/proposed/2022/duplicate-nuget-item-error-handling.md

 ## Unresolved Questions

 - Can the project-system nominate even when an error is raised?
 This could lead to fewer errors in the error list making it very apparent what the problem is.
+- Is `DisableCheckingDuplicateNuGetItems` really necessary?
+Given that `NoWarn` is supported, the only thing this would change is that the SDK based projects in Visual Studio would go back to using the latest element, instead of the first, and that's *different* from the CI, so it's not very likely anyone would prefer this behavior.

 ## Future Possibilities